 Here’s what you need to do:

-- You’ll have to start by subscribing to ExpressVPN.
-You can get ExpressVPN for 3 months for free if you grab the deal now, and we advise you to do that.
+- You’ll have to start by subscribing to NordVPN.
+You can get NordVPN for 3 months for free if you grab the deal now, as well as 68% OFF the 2-year plan and we advise you to do that.

 - Once your account is done, you’ll need to get to the apps for your device and find a server in the desired country so you can watch Paddington.
 Keep in mind that Paddington 2 can be watched over in the United Kingdom, and Canada has the first one available.